rune1979/Raspberry_Pi_4_cluster/README.md

 # Raspberry Pi 4 cluster
-Ready to laser-cut Pi 4 Cluster Rack
+Ready to laser-cut Pi 4 Cluster

 No need for energy consuming and noicy fans.
 The thermal flow will keep circulating the air.
 Se the whole setup decription can be found on <a href="https://medium.com/@runehattmann/how-to-build-a-raspberry-pi-4-cluster-e4cf99968e7c">Medium article...</a>